Darren Beckford: Norwich City

-Norwich manager Dave Stringer had been looking to sign a regular goalscorer for some time, and when Beckford signed he described him as "the answer to the Norwich supporters prayers".
-His spell at Carrow Road was inconsistent, however, and he only scored 13 times in 49 appearances.
-Supporters in particular criticised the fact that many of these goals were scored against weaker opposition in the League Cup.
+Norwich manager Dave Stringer had been looking to sign a regular goalscorer for some time, and when Beckford signed, he described Beckford as "the answer to the Norwich supporter's prayers".
+However, he injured his thigh in pre-season training in Russia and, by Christmas, underwent a double hernia operation.
+His spell at Carrow Road was inconsistent and he only scored 13 times in 49 appearances.
+Supporters, in particular, criticised that many of these goals were scored against weaker opposition in the League Cup.
 The highlight of his time at Norwich was his hat-trick in a 4–3 win against Everton – a victory which would prove key to the Canaries avoiding the drop in 1991–92.
-That season he also proved to be a versatile player, taking over in goal when Bryan Gunn sustained a back injury during a game against Sheffield United at Bramall Lane.
-He made a number of fine saves but was finally beaten Ian Bryson in a 1–0 defeat.
+That season, he also proved to be a versatile player, taking over in goal when Bryan Gunn sustained a back injury during a game against Sheffield United at Bramall Lane.
+He made several fine saves but was finally beaten Ian Bryson in a 1–0 defeat.
+He did, though, end the season with a ruptured ankle ligament sustained in the penultimate match of the campaign.

 The 1992–93 season signalled the beginning of the end for Beckford as a Norwich City player.
-In the close season Mike Walker signed Mark Robins for £800,000 from Manchester United, and started to push Chris Sutton up from central defence to lead the Norwich attack.
+In the close season, Mike Walker signed Mark Robins for £800,000 from Manchester United and started to push Chris Sutton up from central defence to lead the Norwich attack.
 A lack of form also meant that he had now fallen behind Lee Power and Rob Newman in the pecking order.
-However Beckford was still able to make some crucial contributions, including a scoring a vital goal in a 3–2 victory against fellow title chasers Aston Villa at Villa Park.
+However, Beckford was still able to make some crucial contributions, including scoring a vital goal in a 3–2 victory against fellow title chasers Aston Villa at Villa Park.

 Oldham and final years

-After less than two seasons with Norwich, Beckford was sold to Oldham Athletic in 1993 for £300,000.
-He played 52 times and scored 17 goals before being released in the summer of 1996.
-He then spent the next two years unsuccessfully searching for a club to give him first team football.
-Initially after leaving Oldham he joined Hearts, where he contributed to their run to the 1996 Scottish League Cup Final.
+After less than two seasons with Norwich, Beckford was sold to Oldham Athletic in March 1993 for £300,000.
+Manager Joe Royle had been a long-term admirer of Beckford.
+He played 52 times and scored 17 goals before being released in the summer of 1996 after sustaining a hamstring injury.
+He then unsuccessfully searched for a club to give him first-team football for the next two years.
+Initially, after leaving Oldham, he joined Hearts, where he contributed to their run to the 1996 Scottish League Cup final.
 After goals against St Johnstone and Dundee, he played as a substitute in the final itself.
-These were however the only two goals he scored for Hearts.
+These were, however, the only two goals he scored for Hearts.
 He then signed short-term deals with Fulham, Walsall, Rushden & Diamonds, Southport, Total Network Solutions, Bury, and Bacup Borough before retiring.

 Style of play

-Beckford was an athletic forward, who had pace, power and a tremendous leap.
+Beckford was an athletic forward who had pace, power and a tremendous leap.